Protecting Children is Everyone's Business

 • recognise the indicators of CYP harm caused by sexual, physical, mental or emotional abuse or neglect

-• identify local statutory processes related to child safety.
+• identify local statutory processes related to CYP safety.

 About this course